boosnidley/ArticlesDatabase/README.md

-# databases-project-2-group-4
-Tyler, Brady, and Ian databases project #2.
+## Databases Project 2
+### Group 4: Brady, Ian, and Tyler

 To run this code, first create a virtual environment.

-Then run `python -m pip install "pymongo[srv]"` to install the python mongodb library.
+Then run `python -m pip install "pymongo[srv]"` to install the python mongodb library in your virtual environment.
+Create a file in the project called "password.py" and create a variable inside that file called "password" and set it equal to your password to access the mongodb instance.

-Replace <password> in the mongodb connection string with the password for the tjayhoover user.

-You should now have access to the database
+The connection string file contains the connection string with a reference to the password you just created.
+You should now have access to the database.
+If you have trouble with access, contact Tyler.

-**Schema Example**
+When you run the application, you will have a choice between three queries.
+Enjoy!

+### Database Schema

+{
-publisher: "CNN"
+    publisher: String,

-title: "Political News"
+    title: String,

-authors: Array (3)
+    authors: String[],

-tags: Array (3)
+    tags: String[],
+    date: String
+}

+Example:

+{
+    publisher: "CNN",
+    title: "Today on the Hill",
+    authors: ["Bubba", "Sally"],
+    tags: ["Politics", "USA", "News"],
     date: "2023-12-07"
+}